JON NELSON (JONNY) BURKE

 1949 - The Harry W. (aka Harry D.) Gerstad House, Wilbur Avenue, Tarzana CA. Built by Jack Cofer.
 Featured in the Los Angeles Times, 6/10/1951.
 Interiors by Carroll Sagar.
 Photos by Donald Higgins.
 Destroyed.

-1949 - The ???
-Beach House, Malibu CA. Built by Jack Cofer.
+1949 - Beach House, Malibu CA. Built by Jack Cofer.

 1949 - The Bryant McIntyre Hale House, 9618 Yoakum Drive, Beverly Hills CA. Commissioned in 1948.
 Hale was a teacher at Beverly Hills High School.
 Sold to David W. and Pamela Packard.
-No one lived there for years.
-As of 2022, awaiting restoration by Barton Jahncke.
+No one has lived there for years.
+As of 2024, awaiting restoration by Barton Jahncke.
 Bottom two photos by Michael Locke.

 1950 - The Meyer House, Los Angeles CA. Status unknown.